nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Note:**
-Empty commands such as ` ` (whitespace) will display the usage of the `help` command to redirect new users to the list of commands.
+Empty commands (e.g. whitespace) will display the usage of the `help` command to redirect new users to the list of commands.

 </div>